ALittlePatate/SlimeRanger/README.md

 * Fly (+ fly speed slider).
 This temporarily disables the jetpack to use space to fly. (uses AZERTY keybinds, I will update this with your ingame keybinds)
 * Save your position
 * Teleport to your saved position
+* Infinite jetpack (you can fly as high as you want)
+* Upgrade plot on buy : upgrades plots for you when you buy them without taking your money
+* Override max slot : lets you override the number of items you can have in one slot
+* Change time multiplier

 ## Installation